 After a few successful dates, spend an entire Sunday in the house as that other self.
 Doesn’t everything look weird.
 Who is this other person who lives in such banal squalor?
 Call in sick a few days to be alone only as your pseudonym.
 Don’t break character.
 When you’re ready, take a vacation.
 Stay inside your constructed second self the entire trip.

 Lose the mirror.
 Its a crutch, you don’t need it.
 Walk the streets at night.
 Say your name again and again.
 It’s no longer a pseudonym now, is it?
 No, it’s you: the writer.
 Find a deserted alley and in the darkness be that impetuous dark soul.
 Frolic in the desperate shadows where the outcasts reside; there is much you’ve always wanted to do there.

 Think profoundly of the repressed desires and fears buried inside, those monstrous ideas that your defense mechanisms would never allow you to access, but the other, detached self can.
 Steel yourself for the last step of becoming a truly superior self-editor.

 Maybe it’s that lying ex-girl/boyfriend which there was no closure.
 Maybe the former boss who always took credit for your hard work.
 That degenerate bully in grade school.
 The professor who told you that you would never be a writer; that you were incapable of ever understanding the difference between an author and a writer.
 But you are a writer now aren’t you?
 And you are powerful.

 I don’t need to tell you what to do, because you already know.
 Don’t you?

-Now look at those words left for you on the page each morning.
+Look at those words left for you on the page each morning.
 Those maniac thrills and vulgar enchantments.
 Despair in the words that are not your own, rather the person you could have been.
-No, you should have been!
+No, who you should have been!
 It’s so easy now isn’t it?